 Pinnacle made very liberal – arguably too liberal – use of upon-information-and-belief pleading in its complaint.
-Pinnacle baldly alleged the defendant attorneys “planted the seed” and “directed” the employees to terminate their contacts.
+Pinnacle baldly alleged the defendants “planted the seed” and “directed” the employees to terminate their contacts.
 An allegation that the attorney controlled the client is the reverse of how the relationship typically works and seemingly should require more than a conclusory allegation to plausibly allege such a fact.
 But the court did not push Pinnacle on the issue and accepted as true even the most dubious upon-information-and-belief allegations.

 Attorneys’ Honest Advice Privilege Should Protect Them

 The decision also ignores arguably the key question – privilege.
 One element of an action for tortious interference under Kentucky law is that “defendant had not privilege or justification to excuse its conduct.”
 It is widely acknowledged that an attorney is privileged to give legal advice that may cause a client to breach a contract provided he or she does so honestly and within the scope of the request for advice.
 Advising their long-time clients about how they could get out of the deal with Pinnacle falls squarely within the privilege, even if in doing so they may have caused their clients to breach the agreement with Pinnacle.

 In many respects, the court seemed to get things backwards.
-The complaint alleged the attorney defendants continued to have an attorney/client relationship with Pinnacle while they were writing adversarial letters to Pinnacle on behalf of the employees.
+The complaint alleged the attorneys continued to have an attorney/client relationship with Pinnacle while they were writing adversarial letters to Pinnacle on behalf of the employees.
 Although a dubious allegation, it arguably states a claim against the attorneys.
-Conversely, the role the attorney defendants played in advising the employees about ending their relationship with Pinnacle is well within the bounds of appropriate attorney conduct and should have been held protected.
+Conversely, the role the attorneys played in advising the employees about ending their relationship with Pinnacle is well within the bounds of appropriate attorney conduct and should have been held protected.
 Under these circumstances, the smart money would have been on the court dismissing the tortious interference claim, but allowing the malpractice claim to go forward.
 Yet the court did the exact opposite.